nterreri/thesis/report/chapter5.md

 ## Categorization Evaluation Strategy

-A classifier is evaluated by looking at certain metrics of its perfomance during testing.
+A classifier is evaluated by looking at metrics of its performance.
 A very simple metric is accuracy: the number of correctly labelled data points over the total number of test cases (Bird et al, 2014, Section 3.2).

 The way the categorization package provides an evaluation of the classifier is